Bidens add to their family with new first puppy - KVIA

 By Kate Bennett, CNN

-President Joe Biden and first lady Jill Biden have added to their pet family, the first lady’s spokesperson tells CNN.
+President Joe Biden and first lady Jill Biden have added to their pet family, the first lady’s spokesperson told CNN.

-A new puppy was spotted Monday playing on the South Lawn of the White House.
-According to two sources familiar with the new pet, the dog looks to be a German Shepherd or similar breed.
+A new puppy, a pure-bred German Shepherd, was spotted Monday playing on the South Lawn of the White House.

-The puppy is named “Commander” and was a gift to the President from his family, a source familiar tells CNN.

 The Bidens’ beloved German Shepherd, Champ, died in June at the age of 13.
 Their other German Shepherd, a rescue named Major, has been living mostly in Wilmington, Delaware, after a handful of aggressive incidents involving staff at the White House.